BearOakheart/nodejs/README.md

 # nodejs
-A basic node application, to reveal secrets of node.
-This application is to learn nodejs.
+A basic node application to learn nodejs.
 Mostly done by following The net ninja nodejs tutorial on Youtube.

 Just a basic app to view, add and delete items in mongodb.

+Uses:
+  - express
+  - body-parser
+  - ejs
+  - mongoose